 The techniques inducing dream lucidity, according to experimental psychology, consist of:

-- Preliminary exercises, which summarily result in noting one’s dreams in a diary, in the consideration that the memory of the dream seems to favour a lucid dream activity .
+- Preliminary exercises.
+They include noting one’s dreams in a diary, considering that dream memory favours a lucid dream activity .

 - Recognise the conditions associated with lucidity.
 These conditions are the accentuation of physical, emotional or cognitive activity.
-Specific events in the dream context can inform the dreamer of the dream state in which he is (false awakenings, the discrepancy in the dream plot, dreaming of flying, events that occurred in previous dreams, questioning the place of the dream, nightmares).
+Specific events in the dream context can inform the dreamers of their dream state (false awakenings, the discrepancy in the dream plot, dreaming of flying, events that occurred in previous dreams, questioning the place of the dream, nightmares).

-- Creating the right conditions, for example, schedule awakening in the REM phase preceding dreams (usually before dawn), engage in an activity and then return to sleep (sleeping on the right side) .
+- Creating the right conditions.
+For example, schedule awakening in the REM phase preceding dreams (usually before dawn), engage in an activity and then go back to sleep.
+Sleeping on the right side .

 - Creative imagination techniques.
 They consist of re-dreaming one’s dreams while awake, trying to relive them as intensely as possible and transform them, in the imaginary, into lucid dreams.

 - Intentional techniques.
-They consist of programming certain specific actions in the waking state to recognise them in the dream state as dream signals.
+They consist of programming actions in the waking state to recognise them in the dream state as dream signals.